Bookmark

 Alt missing

 NEADAP and its partners recommend investing both the demand and supply sides of the emerging commercial forage sub-sector (link to ppt VIV Africa for NFP “Investing in a sustainable, low-carbon feed and livestock sector in East Africa”) This includes improved agronomic practices (soil, seed to feed) reduce inefficiencies (low yields), spoilage and waste in forage production, storage, and distribution as well as formal agreements between commercial forage producers, finance institutions (e.g. livestock insurance) and dairy societies to ensure value (quality) for money, consistency and use of balanced ration for dairy (and beef cattle).
-Additionally, the establishment of a sector-led information platform to facilitate data sharing and market information regarding the feed and forage sector in East Africa.
+Additionally, the establishment of sector-led information platform to facilitate data sharing and market information regarding the feed and forage sector in East Africa.

 To learn more